Jonah-Checketts/PhageDBDataCollection/README.md

 ## Re-Annotating the Phage Sequences - Phage_ReAnnotations folder
 The Phage coding sequences require a new, reannotation as the NCBI annotations are incorrect.
 ## Re-Annotating the Phage Sequences
-Note: This analyis takes a LONG time, and so an example folder with the output is given below.
+Note: This analyis takes a LONG time, and so an example folder with the output is given in the **Coding Sequences Data** link.
+(For TA's, install that folder and skip the steps below.)
 <br>
 The Phage coding sequences require a new, reannotation as the NCBI annotations are incorrect.
 Some of our analyses require these reannotated coding sequences.
 <br>
 We used Pharokka v1.7.5 to conduct this analysis.
 PHold should be used in conjunction with Pharokka to ensure the most accurate annotations, but the analysis took too long to do both.
+Pharokka has a large db it needs to run. **installing_pharokka.bash** needs to be ran to install both Pharokka and its db.
 <br>
 All scripts for using Pharokka are in the **Phage_ReAnnotations** folder.
 Steps for running the annotations on a list of given phage clusters:
 1. Get the names of each of your clusters (BD, BE, CZ, etc.)